x11vnc/vscode-desktop/README.md

  - Use the `logout` button in the lower-left corner of the Docker desktop,
  - Press Ctrl-C twice in the terminal where you started the python script, or
  - Run the command `docker stop <Container ID>` in a terminal on the host, and you can find the `Container ID` using the `docker ps -a` command.

+ ## Developer
+This project was developed by Xiangmin Jiao as a tool for teaching and research at Stony Brook University.
+Note that this project is independent of the [LibVNC/x11vnc](https://github.com/LibVNC/x11vnc) project.

+## License

+See the LICENSE file for details.